rajeevamatya/intelibi-hugo/content/posts/data-engineer.md

 - Experience with cloud computing platforms such as AWS or GCP.
 - Excellent communication skills, ability to collaborate in a team environment, and work independently in a fast-paced environment.

-If you are passionate about data engineering and possess the technical skills and experience required for this position, we encourage you to <a href="https://smrtr.io/dC_FT">apply.</a>
+If you are passionate about data engineering and possess the technical skills and experience required for this position, we encourage you to [apply.](https://smrtr.io/dC_FT)